 Azadeh, in asking sincere questions as she has and drawing on her experience, shows that she is taking responsibility for herself and for those that she may have influence with.
 This is something we all should learn from, and strive to do, asking for wisdom from God, who “gives to all men liberally” (James 1:5) and “press toward the mark for the prize of the high calling of God in Christ Jesus.”
 (Philippians 3:14)

-Many men subconsciously are preparing their responses to God for their own failings in the judgment day.
+Many men subconsciously are preparing the responses they will give to God for their own failings on the judgment day.
 They will blame the lies they were taught, their lack of education, their responsibilities they had to the world.
 The Holy Spirit has convicted them that something in their walk is not right, and rather than praying and seeking for answers, they comfort themselves that if they are wrong, it is the fault of their teachers, and God will excuse them because at least they still believe in Jesus.
 This is a deception, and in the resurrection they will be shown that they have not believed in Jesus, because when He came to them to call them to Him and to live in them more fully, they have rejected Him.
 Is this the fault of their teachers?
 No, it is the fault of those who followed the teachers, who misunderstood what role the teacher was to play for them in their Christian walk.

 All this I speak as a warning to myself too.
-God help me that I don’t rationalize my sins, nor get atonement that I am better and more knowledgeable than others.
+God help me that I don’t rationalize my sins, nor get atonement that I am "better" and "more knowledgeable" than others.
 Let us keep growing every day, asking God, like the disciples, to increase our faith.
 (Luke 17:5)